 The Himalayas of Nepal has then, now and forever been the best The Himalayas welcome avid climbers to set foot on their grand and elegant snow caps.
 You can choose from an array of hundreds of peaks crossing 5000 m in Nepal.
 Hobby climbers get the best opportunity to experience major peak expedition.
 Climbers get a taste of feeling the white snow underneath and flex their muscles.

-The top 3 peak climbing in Everest region, namely, Island peak, Lobuche Peak and Mera Peak are mentioned below in detail.
-These three peaks are known to provide the best climbing experience and is a must go for enthusiastic mountaineers.
+The top 3 peak climbing in the Everest region, namely, Island peak, Lobuche Peak and Mera Peak are mentioned below in detail.
+These three peaks are known to provide the best climbing experience and are a must go for enthusiastic mountaineers.

 Island Peak Climbing is known to be the first choice and the ideal peak climbing for avid climbers.
 Island/Imjatse Peak Climbing, known as offers mesmerizing views of Mt.
 Everest from Kalapatthar and is graded as Peu Difficile (PD+) by Swiss/French Alpine System.
 Topping that off you will also get the opportunity to visit the various monasteries and experience the Buddhist religion and culture of Sherpa's first hand.
 Island Peak climbing itinerary as suggested by Nepal Adventure Team starts from a scenic flight from Kathmandu to Lukla and enters Namche bazaar.
 Named after the Imjatse valley, the Island peak climbing route passes through Everest Base Camp and then enters Imjastse or Island.
 The trek then ends at Lukla.